Dean: David Dynak

 - Students may be accepted on a provisional basis for specific programs, with full acceptance pending satisfactory completion of foundation course work and successful review by departmental faculty.

 - The application is based on two parts: academic and creative/artistic.

-- The CU Denver Office of Admissions evaluates the academic component.
+- The UC Denver Office of Admissions evaluates the academic component.

-- Undergraduate programs at CAM may require an incoming artistic/creative assessment such as an audition, portfolio review or an entrance interview.
+- In addition, undergraduate programs at CAM may require an incoming artistic/creative assessment such as an audition, portfolio review or an entrance interview.

 - Artistic/creative review is conducted by the appropriate department or program (see specific programs for details).
-Both the academic application and the artistic/creative materials are evaluated as a whole to determine admission and must be completed before an admissions decision can be made.
+Both the academic application and the artistic/creative review are evaluated as a whole to determine admission and must be completed before an admissions decision can be made.
 Creative material, if required, should be mailed directly to the specific department or program.
+No admissions decision will be made until the candidate’s file is complete and the department has forwarded artistic/creative review results to the Office of Admissions.

 - Some departments/emphases require sophomore reviews prior to students declaring specific emphases.
-Please read through the departmental pages of the catalog for additional information.
+Please read through this page of the catalog for additional information.

 Admission to the MEIS Department

-Acceptance into the CU Denver Department of Music and Entertainment Industry Studies (MEIS) is determined on a competitive basis with specific entrance evaluation requirements for both freshman and transfer students.
-All applicants will be placed in an enrollment pool, and admissions decisions will be based on several factors, including an indexed composite score of cumulative GPA, music aptitude exam score and an audition (if applicable).
+Acceptance into the UC Denver Department of Music and Entertainment Industry Studies (MEIS) is on a competitive basis with specific entrance evaluation requirements.
+Admission to the music major is competitive for both freshmen and transfer students.
+All applicants will be placed in an enrollment pool, and admissions decisions will be based upon several factors, including an indexed composite score of cumulative GPA, music aptitude exam score and an audition (if applicable).
 Application materials must be received by the deadline—no late applications will be considered.
-No admissions decision will be made for the MEIS program until the candidate’s file is complete and the department has forwarded artistic/creative review results to the Office of Admissions.

 Prospective students should refer to the MEIS Web site for current requirements, deadlines and procedures.